-The school districts' contractually required contribution rate for fiscal year ended June 30, 2019 was 32.60% of covered payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the pension plan from the District were \$2,360,074 for the year ended June 30, 2019.
+The school districts' contractually required contribution rate for fiscal year ended June 30, 2021 was 34.51% of covered payroll which includes 0.18% for the Act 5 defined contribution plan members, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+For the year ended June 30, 2021, the District contributed \$2,470,672 to the defined benefit plan and \$13,271 to the defined contribution plan.
+For the year ended June 30, 2021 employees contributed \$24,339 to the defined contribution plan.